 Alongside its stunning beaches, St Ives is known for its fantastic restaurants, specialising in seafood, and its classic British pubs.
 It also has a significant amount of culture, including art galleries and museums.

-Before holidays abroad were a common thing, Cornwall was the 'it' place for holidaymakers in the UK.
+Before holidays abroad were a common thing, Cornwall was the preferred place for holidaymakers in the UK.

 Eryri in Wales is home to the famous Snowdonia National Park.
 Snowdonia attracts many thrill-seekers and mountain climbers every year to scour its peaks.

-If you're not able to climb the mountain yourself, the Snowdown Mountain Railway can take you up there itself.
-However, if mountain climbing is not for you, Eryri also hosts many several castles, opening to the public to visit.
+If you're not able to climb the mountain yourself, the Snowdon Mountain Railway can take you up there itself.
+However, if mountain climbing is not for you, Eryri also hosts several castles, open to the public to visit.

 If you are looking for a scenic over 50s holiday then the Lake District – with 800 square miles of countryside – is the destination for you.
 It is full of towns and villages for you to visit and stay in, so the attractions on offer will vary depending on your location.

 Each town is full of historic buildings, with traditional pubs and souvenir shops.
-Of course what you must ensure you do is make use of all the lakes and go on boat tours.
-Lake Windermere, Derwent Water and Crummock Water are just some examples of the lakes you must see.
+Of course, you should make use of all the lakes and go on boat tours.
+Lake Windermere, Derwent Water, and Crummock Water are just some examples of the lakes you must see.

 All that countryside means that there are plenty of walks for you to go on as well.
 One suggestion would be the Catbells Lakeland Walk.
 You will see spectacular views along the way and there are plenty of rest points and pubs for you to take a lunch break.